piStacya/CRIME_ANALYSIS_DS/README.md

 ## Overview
 This project explores crime trends across European countries using publicly available data from Eurostat and provides a reproducible exploratory analysis of crime patterns across Europe.

-The objective was to apply core data science skills: data cleaning, preprocessing, exploratory analysis, visualization, and interpretation, to produce meaningful insights about crime patterns from 2008–2023.
+The objective was to apply core data science skills: data cleaning, preprocessing, exploratory analysis, visualization, and interpretation, to produce meaningful insights about crime patterns from mainly 2008–2023, but also using historic data from 1993-2007.

 The project uses crime categories defined by the ICCS (International Classification of Crime Statistics) framework, allowing consistent comparison across countries and years.